-Dark styles are sort of like the sweaters of craft beer, their complex and roasty flavors beckoning you with their warmth come winter.
-Some dark beers also have a certain richness or heft that seems to fit the holidays, much like our food preferences can shift to heartier meals.
-And while we’ve got some darker beers to check out below, there are other styles (and colors!) that say “holiday beer” in their own ways.
+Dark styles like stout and porter are sort of like the sweaters of craft beer, their roasty flavors beckoning you with their warmth come winter.
+Some dark beers even take after holiday baked goods, infused with wintry spices like nutmeg, cinnamon, or clove.
+They headline our super rare Spiced Barrel-Aged Bigfoot, which also uses orange peel to dial up its complexity.
+And while we’ve got some darker beers in the list below, there are other styles (and colors!) that say “holiday beer” in their own ways.

 Our Favorite Holiday Beers

 Take the guesswork out of your next beer run with our roundup of top holiday brews.
 Scroll through them all or jump to what catches your eye.
 And of course we lead off with a flavor-packed classic that’s all about the annual hop harvest — when Christmas comes early for our brewers.